janux/janux-portal/README.md

 For windows users you need to modify package.json and replace the path of janux-people and janux-persist with the correct paths.

-e.-Run `npm install`
+e.-Run 'npm install and then run 'gulp'

-**How to install the project.**
+*4.- *How to install Janux Vuejs seed *

-a.- Get the project at 'https://github.com/janux/janux-authorize.js.git'.
+a.- Get the project at 'https://ramoncalvo@bitbucket.org/janux-org/janux-vuejs-seed.git'.

 b.- Switch to branch develop ('git fetch && git checkout develop').